pointblue/ADPE_logitudinal_foraging/README.md

 # ADPE_longitudinal_foraging
-Code for analysis of longitudinal GDR diving data
+Code and data associated with the analysis of high-resolution recording of foraging behaviour over multiple annual cycles in Adélie penguins